ApexM-AI/90036/README.md

 1. Go to `docker` folder at the root of the project
 2. Copy `.env.example` file, paste it into the same location, and rename to `.env`
-3. `docker-compose up -d`
+3. `docker compose up -d`
 4. Open [http://localhost:3000](http://localhost:3000)
-5. You can bring the containers down by `docker-compose stop`
+5. You can bring the containers down by `docker compose stop`

 ### Docker Image